AnuarTB/cs459-project/raspberry_pi/README.md

 **Output**:

-- JSON array of objects:
+- Example of an object:

 ```javascript
 {